Connecting local responses around the world

 Living your dream by taking small steps

 “Do you want a burger ?
 It is a vegan-burger, because that is the topic of today’s meeting – but it is not too bad!”
 A group of young men are joking behind the barbecue as they turn around the burger and sausage shaped vegan products.
-A bit further…Continue
+A bit further down a…Continue

 Humanity and Unity pushing through bureaucracy

 The odeurs of fresh coffee and crusty popped popcorn have filled the room -…Continue

 Het is een hele omschakeling van de Syrische stad Damascus, via het levendige Bangkok, naar het dorpje Joure op het Friese platteland in Noord-Nederland.
 Kinana heeft zich voorgenomen om tijdens deze reis van elke fase in haar leven een leerervaring te maken.
 Een mogelijkheid om nieuwe dingen te ontdekken en te groeien als mens.
 Nu dat ze haar eigen gezin met vier prachtige kinderen op de rails heeft, staat voor Kinana vast dat ze wil bijdragen aan het geluk van anderen, “vanuit mijn…Continue

 Maggie had a dream for Green and Happy islands in Maluku.
 She lived that dream.

 She took her role in contributing small doable actions towards the dream very serious and that made her a great human being.